tylerneylon/math/self_repl_fns/self_repl_fns.md

 TODO Give the example $s,t_1,t_2$ values.
 Consider segue into next section.

+TODO Earlier, mention that s, t_1, and t_2 are meant to be a shift and transformations.

 ### All possible positive curves for the example $s,t_1,t_2$ parameters